esadakman/axios-router-project/README.md

 - I prepared a small-scale project in order to understand the Router Dom and the Material UI framework that I have learned recently.
 - In addition to Material UI, I also used the Bootstrap for pagination process and card design.
-- This project only shows my followers.
+- Because of hard coding this project only shows my followers.
 If you want to change the followers you have to change it from `home.jsx`.

 ## Project Link

-#### You can reach my project from [here](https://mui-example-n6ku7df2k-esadakman.vercel.app/) 👈
+#### You can reach my project from [here](https://axios-router-project-l6y0pmfwq-esadakman.vercel.app/) 👈

 ## Project Skeleton

 ```
-MUI Example (folder)
+Axios-Router Project (folder)
 |
 |----readme.md
 ├── public
 │     └── index.html
 ├── src
 │    ├── components
-│    │       ├── AppPagination
+│    │       ├── CardFollowers.jsx
-│    │       ├── Cards.jsx
+│    │       ├── Followers.jsx
-│    │       └── navbar.jsx
-│    ├── img
-│    │     └─── [images]
+│    │       ├── NavBar.jsx
-│    ├── context
+│    │       ├── Paginate.jsx
-│    │     └─── Paginate Context
+│    │       └── SearchUser.jsx
 │    ├── pages
+│    │       ├── Home.jsx
-│    │       ├── home
+│    │       ├── Login.jsx
-│    │       └── login
+│    │       └── NotFound.jsx
 │    ├── router
-│    │       └── AppRouter.js
+│    │       └── AppRouter.jsx
-│    │       └── PrivateRouter.js
+│    │       └── PrivateRouter.jsx
 │    ├── App.js
 │    ├── App.css
-│    ├── index.js
-│    └── index.css
+│    └── index.js
 ├── package.json
 └── yarn.lock
 ```